itera-io/taikun-cli/.github/CONTRIBUTING.md

 Whenever we create resources as dependencies for test cases, we need to delete them afterwards, this is done in the `cleanup` function.

-In our case, the need to delete the billing credential with the ID stored in the `cid` variable.
+In our case, we need to delete the billing credential with the ID stored in the `cid` variable.

 The `AfterAll` directive tells Shellspec to run it after all the test cases